iampatrickbrinksma/SFS-Dispatcher-Console/README.md

 ![image](https://user-images.githubusercontent.com/78381570/236772466-f0961c9b-65e4-474b-8359-87939d943142.png)

 How to add this to the Dispatcher Console:
-1. Save this code snippet in a file named: dispatcherConsoleCSS.css
-2. Create a static resource with the name dispatcherConsoleCSS and upload the dispatcherConsoleCSS.css file
+1. This repository contains the Static Resource dispatcherConsoleCSS, make sure to deploy it
-3. Navigate to Field Service Settings (tab) -> Dispatcher Console UI -> Gantt Configurations, scroll down and enter "dispatcherConsoleCSS" in the External CSS option
+2. Navigate to Field Service Settings (tab) -> Dispatcher Console UI -> Gantt Configurations, scroll down and enter "dispatcherConsoleCSS" in the External CSS option
-4. Save your changes
+3. Save your changes
-5. Reload the Dispatcher Console
+4. Reload the Dispatcher Console

 Alternatively, you can clone this repository, and deploy the static resource using VSCode.
 Or when you are already using an External CSS, you can add the content to the existing one.